Kingfrankbob/Retro-Racer/README.md

 ## Dev Notes:
 ### Current Working Functions
-track converter, converting c arrays from piskelapp.com scrolling with the moving racer
+track converter, converting c arrays from piskelapp.com <br>
+scrolling with the moving racer <br>
-Title, credits and other screens
+Title, credits and other screens <br>

 ### TODO
-linking everything together and building all the parts together // WIP
+linking everything together and building all the parts together // WIP <br>

 ### FIXED
-Graphical Line bugs.
+Graphical Line bugs. <br>
-Add crash collision in the track handler.
+Add crash collision in the track handler. <br>
-Need to resize credits, and prod screenz.
+Need to resize credits, and prod screenz. <br>

 # Have Fun Racing!!!